MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Financials/Set-MgFinancialCompanyInformationPicture.md

 # Set-MgFinancialCompanyInformationPicture

 ## SYNOPSIS
-Update media content for the navigation property companyInformation in financials
+Update picture for the navigation property companyInformation in financials

 ## SYNTAX